adrienjoly/adrienjoly.github.io/now/index.md

 I’m home in Montreuil, Paris area, France.

-- 💼  &nbsp; After helping [Choose](https://appchoose.io/)'s technical team scale their back-end software and development processes, I'm now open to new consulting opportunities.
+- 💼  &nbsp; As a Tech Coach, I’m currently helping Omie’s technical team improve the quality of their products and software development processes.

   > For more information about what I can do for your business, check out [adrienjoly.com/pro](/pro).

-- 🎓  &nbsp; I'm preparing two conference talks and a second article for infoq.com, stay tuned!
+- 🎓  &nbsp; A second article I wrote was freshly published on infoq.com, and I'm preparing two conference talks.
+Stay tuned!

   > Check out my list of [talks](/talks) and [posts](/posts).

+- 🎸  &nbsp; With my rock cover band « The Rag Dolls », we’re giving a concert during the night of November 11th, at 1am, at Supersonic, Paris.
+Can’t wait!

 <!--